-Observations of the natural system are used to conceptualise the model and in defining the initial ranges or prior distributions for each parameter, as well as to constrain the parameters.
-In groundwater modelling, this process of constraining parameters by honouring observations is traditionally referred to as calibration: the formal minimisation of the mismatch between observed and simulated state variables, such as groundwater level measurements, river fluxes or salinity.
-In other fields, this process is referred to as history matching, data assimilation, inverse modelling or parameter inference.
+In groundwater modelling, honouring observations is traditionally referred to as calibration, the formal minimisation of the mismatch between observed and simulated state variables, such as groundwater level measurements, river fluxes or salinity.
+In other fields, this process is referred to a history matching, inverse modelling or parameter inference.